perpetualintelligence/docs/docfx_project/articles/terminal/licensing/usage.md

 ```

 ## License Keys
-Download your primary or secondary license key as explained in the [License Keys](licensekeys.md) topic.
+Download your primary or secondary license key as explained in the [License](license.md) topic.
 The downloaded file is a JSON file with license audience claims and licenses keys.

 > **Note:** You need to specify either primary or secondary.